As an avid Magic player, I can't praise this game enough. From its complex mechanics to the beautiful card art, it's truly awesome.

-Magic: The Gathering, also known as Magic or MTG, is not just a card game for teens, it is also considered a critical thinking strategy game for all ages.
-In Magic you are a wizard, or planeswalker, set out to destroy your opponent with items, spells, and fantasy creatures.
+Magic: The Gathering, also known as Magic or MTG, is not just a card game for teens; it is considered a critical thinking strategy game for all ages.
+In Magic, you are a wizard, or planeswalker, set out to destroy your opponent with items, spells, and fantasy creatures.
 It is also a trading card game, where players trade or battle for cards that they want for their own MTG deck.

 Now for the colors: white, blue, red, green and black.

-White is the color for justice and is generally used for restoring lives of both creatures on the field and the player.
+- White is the color for justice and is generally used for restoring the lives of both creatures on the field and the player.

 Now for the biggest and most important thing to understand if you plan on playing and not collecting — how to play!
 I would suggest practicing with friends before actually attempting to compete in a tournament unless it is a beginner’s tournament.

 1) Pick the deck you’ll be using for the match; many players have multiple decks with different color combinations.

 2) Shuffle your deck and collect seven cards.
 The rest of the deck becomes known as a library.
 If you don’t like your hand you can mulligan — shuffle your hand back into the deck and draw six cards instead of seven.
 You can continue doing this, drawing one less card each time, until you like your hand.

 3) Thus begins the first phase.
 If it is the first round, skip this step: Untap all tapped permanents.
 No one casts spells or activates abilities.